MPI-Dortmund/StarGUI/README.md

 * sumcolumns: adds two column values together and replaces the first column values with the sum

 ## To Do
-* add option to save star file after editing values with GUI
+* Make things work with multi-datatable star files
-* construct simple GUI that allows execution of scripts with clickable buttons and specifies required arguments
+* GUI in progress